ARM-software/AVH/example/FVP_Audio/README.md

-# vStream Audio
+# FVP Audio

-The **vStream Audio** project demonstrates the CMSIS-Driver vStream API for handling audio input and output streams.
+The **FVP Audio** project demonstrates the CMSIS-Driver vStream API for handling audio input and output streams.

 It shows how to capture audio samples from an input stream and output them through a audio output stream.